-Many times clients come to us just to find out what their “rights” are if they get a divorce.
-The answer can never be the same because each marriage situation turns on its own unique facts for the two individuals within the marriage.
+Clients often contact us just to find out what their rights are if they get a divorce.
+The answer is never the same because each situation is different.
 The general principles that must be addressed in all divorces are 1.) property issues 2.) spousal support/maintenance 3.) child custody, support and parenting time and 4.) debt division and resolution.

 In this article, we will look at property issues.
 The Court wants to know, and must know, what the classification of the owned property.
 For example, is it real property (this would be real estate) or personal property (this is everything else)?
 Property owned is either non-marital (property owned before the marriage or individually inherited or gifted to the spouse) or marital (all property acquired during the term of the marriage) or mixed (i.e., a cashed in 401(k) of one spouse used to improve the other spouses pre-owned house with pool or porch).